MARTIN BOYD, SPANISH>ENGLISH TRANSLATOR

 José Luis Díaz (Antares, 2009)

-With delicate prose and painstaking research, reflection and analysis, José Luis Díaz reveals how the myth of Quetzalcoatl, the plumed serpent of the ancient Mexicans, lives on today.
+With subtle prose and painstaking research, reflection and analysis, José Luis Díaz reveals how the myth of Quetzalcoatl, the plumed serpent of the ancient Mexicans, lives on today.
 This powerful icon has come to play a significant role in the construction of the Mexican nation, and this book traces the story of the Quetzalcoatl myth from its distant origins up to its most recent artistic, literary and political mutations.
 The work also compares Quetzalcoatl with other myths from the neighbouring cultures of Peru, Colombia, Brazil and Paraguay, constituting a decisive and fascinating endeavour of recovery and assimilation.

 To read a review of the book, click here.